Norwood Junction rail accident

 The Norwood Junction railway crash occurred on 1 May 1891, when a cast-iron underbridge over Portland Road, 60 yd north-east of Norwood Junction railway station, fractured under the weight of an express train from Brighton to London Bridge.

-The locomotive, no. 175 "Hayling" crossed the bridge safely with most of its carriages, but the brake van fell into the gap on the bridge.
-There were no serious casualties: a passenger suffered a dislocated ankle; four further passengers were slightly injured and the guard in the foremost brake van received head and arm injuries.
-The accident drew attention to the weakness of cast-iron structures in underbridges, especially as many had been installed in the 1830s and 1840s when locomotives and carriages were much lighter.
+The locomotive, No. 175 Hayling, crossed the bridge safely along with most of its carriages, but the brake van fell into the gap created by the failure.
+There were no serious casualties: one passenger suffered a dislocated ankle, four others sustained minor injuries, and the guard in the leading brake van received head and arm injuries.
+The accident drew attention to the structural weaknesses of cast-iron underbridges, particularly those installed in the 1830s and 1840s, when locomotives and rolling stock were significantly lighter.

 Causes

 The bridge belonged to the London Brighton and South Coast Railway and had been reconstructed in 1859.
 The Board of Trade investigation was carried out by General Hutchinson, who had investigated a similar bridge failure at Carlisle in 1875.
 He found that the single girder that cracked was seriously flawed with a very large hidden casting defect in the flange and web.
 Even if perfect, the girder design did not meet current Board of Trade requirements for safety margins on cast-iron girder underbridges, and this was already known from a previous accident.